Apple's best iPhone 13 feature isn't specs, it's a ridiculous trade-in offer. | ExBulletin

 The pitfall in all cases is that you have to be willing to stay in your chosen carrier as the discount will be returned as your monthly billing credit.

 The AT & T contract requires the phone to be funded for 36 months.
 Whereas Verizon requires funding for either a 24-month or 30-month period, T-Mobile’s Apple contract offers some of the carrier’s promotions through 24-month billing credits.
-(You can trade in your phone call to Apple as an instant credit).
+(A trade-in to Apple can be used as an instant credit).
 T-Mobile’s $ 500 off direct promotion requires the purchase of iPhone 13 with a 30-month installment plan.

 In either case, if you cancel the service or leave early, you run the risk of losing your remaining billing credits and being charged your outstanding phone balance.